By-Laws in Downloadable Format

 Section 5.
 Other Activities.
 The senior minister shall be expected to take an active part in the affairs of the Unitarian Universalist Association.
 The senior minister shall represent the congregation on suitable occasions in the community.
 The senior minister shall be free to participate personally in public affairs but shall distinguish between personal opinions and congregation positions.
 The senior minister may not undertake any additional employment for compensation without the approval of the Board of Trustees, except such honorariums or emoluments as may come as a part of the ministry.

 Section 6.
 Additional Ministers.
-After consultation with the senior minister, consulting, or interim ministers are selected by the Board of Trustees in accord with procedures developed by the Board.
+Assistant, consulting, or interim ministers are selected by the Board of Trustees in accord with procedures developed by the Board.
 Associate ministers may be called in the manner set forth in Article IX, Sections 1 and 8.
 All other provisions of this Article shall apply to any minister called by the congregation.

 Section 7.
 Resignation.
 A minister wishing to resign is expected to give three (3) months’ notice.